-This guest post about the annual Ohio Renaissance Festival is written by my friend, Aileen Stewart.
-She offers a couple tips, shares her family’s favorite attractions at the faire and even shares how you can save money off the admission price with a special coupon code.
+This guest post about the annual Ohio Renaissance Festival was written by my friend, Aileen Stewart.
+She offers a couple of tips and shares her family’s favorite attractions at the faire.

 The Ohio Renaissance Festival